 Our articles of association provide that the board of directors may set up committees and determine their composition, powers, and rules.

+Under Luxembourg law, no restriction exists as to the transactions that a shareholder may conclude with us.
+The transaction must, however, be in our corporate interest and be made on arm's length terms.
 A typical certificate of incorporation and bylaws would provide that the number of directors on the board of directors will be fixed from time to time by a vote of the majority of the authorized directors.
 Under Delaware law, a board of directors can be divided into classes, and cumulative voting in the election of directors is only permitted if expressly authorized in a corporation's certificate of incorporation.